Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Thank you very much.
 Good morning and good afternoon everyone.
 First of all, apologies for the delay in starting the call which was due to some technical difficulties.

-So, first, to kick-off the call, I would like to express gratitude towards our shore staff and our crew members for their extraordinary efforts and dedication.
+So, first, to kick off the call, I would like to express gratitude towards our shore staff and our crew members for their extraordinary efforts and dedication.
 They are clearly critical factors to our strong results.

 Frontline's performance in the first quarter of 2020 was the strongest since 2008 and we have made solid bookings for the second quarter.
 There has been an extraordinary quite a rollercoaster ride, but tanker earnings have been very strong amidst an unprecedented world situation.

-Let's kick-off a move to slide three please and quickly look at the highlights from Q1.
+Let's kick-off moving to slide three please and quickly look at the highlights from Q1.
 Net income of $165.3 million or $0.84 per share, certainly a solid quarter.
-Adjusted for non-cash items, the net income was $179.3 million; the $7.1 million profits related to the higher profits at Suezmaxes are not included in these figures.
+Adjusted for non-cash items, the net income was $179.3 million; the $7.1 million profit related to the higher profits at Suezmaxes are not included in these figures.

 Then before discussing the tanker markets, I would like to hand the call over to Inger, please take us through the financials.